mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 ~/multisiteapp$ bundle install
 ```

-Now it's time to run the `camaleon_cms:install`-generator that's provided by the Camaleon CMS-gem; among other essential  CMS-specific stuff it adds a certain config-file (`config/system.json`) to your Rails-app that's important for our multisite setup.
+Now it's time to run the `camaleon_cms:install`-generator that's provided by the camaleon_cms-gem; among other essential  CMS-specific stuff it adds a certain config-file (`config/system.json`) to your Rails-app that's important for our multisite setup.

 **Terminal**